nolan-meyer1/ThemePark-Application/README.md

 This is the class that will parse data from the Ride class for later use.

 #### &bull; *getQuery*
-This returns a string that contains our JSON query like in the Parser class.
-It will is overriden as well.
+This returns a string that contains the JSON query like in the Parser class.
+It will be overridden as well.

 #### &bull; *convertData*
 This will convert the data from a Linked Hashmap and populate the items into an ArrayList.